mazenMoazzam/MemoryOS/README.md

 **services/llm.py**

 Calls GPT-4o with a system prompt that injects relevant past memories before the user message.
 I kept this in its own file so I can swap models later without touching anything else.
-The memory injection happens here — retrieved memories get formatted and prepended to the system prompt so the model has full context before it responds.
+The memory injection happens here where retrieved memories get formatted and prepended to the system prompt so the model has full context before it responds.

 **db/postgres.py**